nhsconnect/gpconnect/index.md

 *	you want to use an existing GP Connect API or commission a new, GP Connect-enabled system to access GP data from more than one GP clinical data provider to improve direct patient care

 See [Getting involved with GP Connect](https://digital.nhs.uk/services/gp-connect/getting-involved-with-gp-connect#information-for-commissioning-or-end-user-organisations).

+## About the FHIR&reg; API specifications ##

+Each specification has a dual objective:

+* to show consumer suppliers how to connect to the APIs from their applications
+* to show provider suppliers how to develop APIs that connect to their clinical data

+The specifications are arranged by version number and grouped into separate [capabilities](overview_priority_capabilities.html), for example:

+* Access Record HTML - provides a read-only view of a patient’s GP practice record
+*	Appointment Management - allows the management of GP practice appointments between different systems
+* Access Record Structured - enables structured, machine-readable information to be retrieved from the patient’s GP practice record (including medication and allergies)

+The capabilities available in each specification are shown in the yellow, version box at the top of each page.
+To find out about other specifications, visit the [specification directory](https://digital.nhs.uk/services/gp-connect/gp-connect-specifications-for-developers).

 ## Community engagement ##
 GP Connect is working closely with [INTEROPen](http://www.interopen.org/){:target="_blank"}, a healthcare IT interoperability community of suppliers, NHS organisations and healthcare standards bodies in the UK.